open-telemetry/opentelemetry.io/content/en/docs/languages/java/performance.md

 Make sure to run a large number of requests and to repeat the test pass many times.
 This repetition helps to ensure a representative data sample.
 Include error scenarios in your test data.
-Simulate an error rate similar to that of a normal workload, typically between 2% to 10%.
+Simulate an error rate similar to that of a normal workload, typically between 2% and 10%.

 ### Collect comparable measurements